 1 tablespoon ground turmeric

 1 orange, halved, sliced thinly, and seeded

-1) Grind the ginger into a paste with mortar and pestle.
+1) Grind the fresh ginger into a paste with mortar and pestle.

 2) In a large bowl, mix together the honey, ginger, and turmeric.
-Then stir in the lemons and orange and mix well.
+Then stir in the lemons, orange, and lime.
+Mix well.

-3) For each serving, place 2 heaping tablespoons of the mixture (including orange and lemon slices) in a mug.
-Fill a mug with hot water and stir to blend.
+3) For each serving, place 2 heaping tablespoons of the mixture (including the orange, lime, and lemon slices) in a mug.
+Fill a mug with boiling water and stir to blend.

 4) Transfer remaining mixture to an airtight container and refrigerate up to one month.

-Here’s the printable version of the Cold Remedy Tea recipe:
+Here’s the printable version of the Best Tea for Cold and the Flu:

 - 2-inch piece peeled fresh ginger

 - 2 limes, halved lengthwise, thinly sliced and seeded